JahanU/twitter-storm-sentimental-analysis/README.md

 The code subscribes to Tweets containing the filter query of "Vaccine", "Pfizer", "BioNTech".
 Keeping stats on the sentiment around tweets related to covid-19 vaccinations.

-This project contains a simple storm topology that connects to the sample stream of the Twitter Streaming API and analysis the sentiment of each tweet, determining if it is positive/negative.
+This project contains a simple storm topology (**Apache Storm**) that connects to the sample stream of the Twitter Streaming API and analysis the sentiment of each tweet, determining if it is positive/negative.
 All tweets collected are then tallied up.

 **Results:** Negative tweets outweighed positive tweets.